AlexBHdez/angular-timer/README.md

 # AngularTimer

-A minimalist timer made with angular.
+A minimalist timer made with angular